-The Board actively oversees the human capital management strategy of the company.
-Some key examples of the Board's engagement include:
+Our Board actively oversees the human capital management strategy of our company.
+Some key examples of our Board's engagement include:

-- > The Board periodically discusses succession planning for our Named Executive Officers, including for our Chairman and CEO.
-The Board's review includes an assessment of the experience, performance and skills of potential successors in these critically important roles.
-The Board holds CEO succession planning discussions in executive sessions led by the Lead Independent Director. - > The Board, including the Compensation Committee, maintains an active information flow with senior management and directs senior management to update and consult it regularly on key hires and other important aspects of the company's human capital strategy.
-With the Board's oversight, the company continuously refines human capital priorities based on business drivers, employee feedback and the overall environment for talent. - > Directors receive relevant employee communications, including announcements of transactions on which the company has advised.
+- > Our Board periodically discusses succession planning for our Named Executive Officers, including for our Chairman and CEO.
+Our Board's review includes an assessment of the experience, performance and skills of potential successors in these critically important roles.
+Our Board holds CEO succession planning discussions in executive sessions led by the Lead Independent Director. - > Our Board, including our Compensation Committee, maintains an active information flow with senior management and directs senior management to update and consult it regularly on key hires and other important aspects of our company's human capital strategy.
+With our Board's oversight, our company continuously refines human capital priorities based on business drivers, employee feedback and the overall environment for talent. - > Directors receive relevant employee communications, including announcements of transactions on which our company has advised.